go-ethereum

 It is possible to use a custom genesis block configuration in development mode.
 To obtain a compatible configuration, run geth --dev dumpgenesis.
 The resulting genesis has proof-of-stake and all pre-merge hard forks activated at block 0.
 Precompile addresses are funded to prevent them being removed from the state per EIP158.

-Users are free to modify the generated template provided they keep pre-merge hard-forks and proof-of-stake transition activated at block 0.
+Users are free to modify the generated template provided they keep the pre-merge hard-forks and proof-of-stake transition activated at block 0.

 Summary

 This tutorial has demonstrated how to spin up a local developer network using Geth.
 Having started this development network, a simple contract was deployed to the developer network.
 Then, Remix was connected to the local Geth node and used to deploy and interact with a contract.
-Remix was used to add a value to the contract storage and then the value was retrieved using Remix and also using the lower level commands in the Javascript console.
+Remix was used to add a value to the contract storage, and then the value was retrieved using Remix and also using the lower-level commands in the Javascript console.

 DOWNLOADS